Henry Kissinger: Later roles

 From 1995 to 2001, Kissinger served on the board of directors for Freeport-McMoRan, a multinational copper and gold producer with significant mining and milling operations in Papua, Indonesia.
 In February 2000, president of Indonesia Abdurrahman Wahid appointed Kissinger as a political advisor.
 He also served as an honorary advisor to the United States-Azerbaijan Chamber of Commerce.

 In 1998, in response to the 2002 Winter Olympic bid scandal, the International Olympic Committee formed a commission, called the "2000 Commission", to recommend reforms, which Kissinger served on.
 This service led in 2000 to his appointment as one of five IOC "honor members", a category the organization described as granted to "eminent personalities from outside the IOC who have rendered particularly outstanding services to it".

 Kissinger served as the 22nd Chancellor of the College of William and Mary from 2000 to 2005.
 He was preceded by former British prime minister Margaret Thatcher and succeeded by Justice Sandra Day O'Connor.
-The College of William & Mary also owns a painted portrait of Kissinger that was painted by Ned Bittinger.

 From 2000 to 2006, Kissinger served as chairman of the board of trustees of Eisenhower Fellowships.
 In 2006, upon his departure from Eisenhower Fellowships, he received the Dwight D. Eisenhower Medal for Leadership and Service.

+In September 2002, he joined Mikhail Piotrovsky and Jacob Rothschild as co-director of Mikhail Khodorkovsky's newly founded Open Russia Foundation (renamed to Future of Russia Foundation in December 2004, and to New Generation Europe Foundation in March 2023).

 In November 2002, he was appointed by President George W. Bush to chair the newly established National Commission on Terrorist Attacks Upon the United States to investigate the September 11 attacks.
 Kissinger stepped down as chairman on December 13, 2002, rather than reveal his business client list, when queried about potential conflicts of interest.

 In January 2007, Kissinger delivered a eulogy for Gerald Ford, one of the U.S. presidents he served, at Ford's state funeral in the Washington National Cathedral.

 In April 2008 Kissinger gave a eulogy for the conservative author and founder of the National Review, William F. Buckley at the latter's memorial service at St. Patrick's Cathedral in New York City.

 In the Rio Tinto espionage case of 2009–2010, Kissinger was paid US$5 million to advise the multinational mining company how to distance itself from an employee who had been arrested in China for bribery.